 This is similar to the leg of mutton sleeve.
-Difference being that this sleeve has two parts to it.
+The difference being that this sleeve has two parts to it.
 The top part at the sleeve head is very full .
 This is gathered and joined to a fitted sleeve part in the lower arm.

-This is a shorter version of the Long bell sleeve, mostly shorter than elbow – very flared.
+This is a shorter version of the bell sleeve, mostly shorter than elbow – very flared.
 Flared sleeve ending an inch or so above the elbow is called Capelet sleeves.

 This sleeve is fitted till the elbow and from there a frill is attached.
 The frill can be Umbrella frill in which a skirt is cut as we do for umbrella skirts , or Flared frill which has lesser flare or pleated frill.

-This is a gathered ragalan sleeve which is gathered at the neck and hem with drawstring or elastic.
+This is a gathered raglan sleeve which is gathered at the neck and hem with drawstring or elastic.

 The armhole is designed not curved but angular, mostly square shaped.
 This is an interesting design element.

 This sleeve is joined at the top two edges overlapping.
 There will be no underarm seam for this sleeve.
 The layered panels that form this sleeve make it look like petals; they are usually short or skimpy sleeves.

-This is a sleeve which is long and full and is divided into five full sections.
+This is a sleeve which is long and full and is divided into many (usually 5) full sections.
 The parts are gathered at intersections fitting the arm.
+A vintage sleeve.

 This is a flared sleeve with its ends extending into long points down the sides.